As an Amazon Associate I earn from qualifying purchases.

 But if you are lucky enough to be back at your dorm room for a mid-day break, here are some ideas you can make quickly and easily:

-- Clean Eating Stuffed Sweet Potatoes (Think: black beans and salsa with avocado or fresh, finely chopped broccoli (cooked with the potato) and some parmesan or shredded cheddar sprinkled over the top.)
-Disclosure: These ideas came from eMeals.
-(I earn a commission on any subscription you buy through this link.
-Earnings go towards continuing this blog) Actual recipes coming the first week of September.
-So check back!
+- Stuffed Sweet Potatoes (Think: black beans and salsa with avocado or fresh, finely chopped broccoli (cooked with the potato) and some parmesan or shredded cheddar sprinkled over the top.)

-- A basic chicken sandwich with lettuce, tomatoes and a little mustard on clean bread
+- A basic chicken sandwich with lettuce, tomatoes, and a little mustard on whole-grain bread.
+Canned chicken is the easiest thing to use here.

 Dinner can be tough when all your friends are heading out for pizza or heading to the local bar.
-In moderation, there’s no reason not to enjoy these things with your friends on occasion (providing you are 21, or course!).
+In moderation, there’s no reason not to enjoy these things with your friends on occasion (provided you are 21, of course!).
 Just make sure it’s honestly “on occasion”.
-Too often and you’ll quickly slide off the clean eating train.
+Too often and you’ll quickly slide off the healthy eating train.
 But aside from that, there’s no reason not to have a healthy dinner back at your dorm room for a fraction of the cost of buying that huge pizza and beer for you and your friends.

 - Organic popcorn